shahvivek2004/Blog-API/README.md

 # Blog-API

-After Downloading this repository you need to follow below steps to run given program succesfully
+After cloning/Downloading this repository you need to follow below steps to run given program succesfully

 **step-1**